pierreay/phasesca/README.md

 - **Near-field probes**: Can be a COTS one or a handmade for frequencies between 8 and 128 MHz.
 - **Device Under Test (DUT)**: Pick one described in the paper.

+# Storage

+This repository is managed using [git-annex](https://git-annex.branchable.com/).
+Around 400 GB of data is currently deduplicated and spread across 4 instances, including workstations and external mass storage devices.

 # Files

 - **[expe](./expe)**